diballesteros/blog-posts/how-to-make-a-simple-slider-component-in-react.md

+---
+title: How to make a simple slider component in React
+date: 2021-10-17
+description: How to make a simple slider component in React using the native Html INPUT element and some CSS styling with a little bit of Javascript.
+categories:
+    - react
+---

 ## How to make a simple slider component in React

 A very common component to use in forms or to receive numeric input with a non-arbitrary range is to use a slider component.
 However, this can easily be done with some basic HTML and CSS whilst adding some react-y props.